Traction-Rec/recdevs.github.io/_posts/2020-03-22-building_records.markdown

 ![a more complicated builder](/assets/images/builder_2.png)

 This is great because it encapsulates the complexity of building generic cart items.
-There's a little bit of code duplication in the build methods, but there's a lot of good here.
+There's a little bit of code duplication in the build methods; but there's also a lot of good here.
 Now we can ignore how a generic cart item is built when building a specific cart item.
 For example, if the cart item needed to copy a description from the product then only the CartItemBuilder would need to change.

 	abstract CartItemBuilder
 		Cart